tektoncd/pipeline/docs/pipelines.md

 only start with alpha characters and `_`.
 For example, `fooIs-Bar_` is a valid parameter name, `barIsBa$` or `0banana` are not.

+Each declared parameter has a `type` field, assumed to be `string` if not provided by the user.
+The other possible type is `array` — useful, for instance, when a dynamic number of string arguments need to be supplied to a task.
+When the actual parameter value is supplied, its parsed type is validated against the `type` field.

 #### Usage

 The following example shows how `Pipeline`s can be parameterized, and these